Recommended Course Sequence

 This course explores application of theories, practice models, and clinical reasoning used in occupational therapy in school-based practice.
 This course provides students with the opportunity to examine and contrast various service models and evaluation and intervention strategies used with diverse students commonly seen in schools.

 This is the third course in a series of three (3) required research courses within the curriculum.
 Students are further introduced to and develop an appreciation for the essential components of research within the occupational therapy profession.
 Emphasis is on the development of skills required for the students to become competent in their essential roles as entry-level therapists, research consumers, and members of research teams.
-The main focus of this course is on evidence-based practice.
-Skills include developing PICO questions, searching for relevant peer-reviewed research articles, critically reviewing the articles, and drawing conclusions regarding the validity, fidelity and utility of the selected intervention in occupational therapy practice.
-While working in small groups to support each other’s writing efforts, students develop skills required for collaborative research and scholarship.
+The focus of this course is on strategies for data analysis in experimental and naturalistic studies as well as evidence-based practice.
+Skills include developing topical and PICO questions, critically reviewing relevant peer-reviewed research articles, and drawing conclusions regarding the validity, fidelity and utility of the selected intervention in occupational therapy practice.

 This course introduces the student to fieldwork addressing practice in several areas (physical health, orthopedics, hands/upper extremity, gerontology, pediatrics, simulation, and/or other).
 The experience provides an opportunity for the student to develop an understanding of the needs of clients and the physical, psychological, social, and other factors that influence engagement in occupation.
 Fieldwork is an integral part of the learning process, and presents the students with opportunities to practice professionalism, critical thinking, and clinical reasoning through interactions and experiential learning opportunities.
 Level I fieldwork allows students to begin to apply didactic knowledge into simulated settings in order to identify client and population health needs, develop appropriate interventions, and to assess outcomes to facilitate health, wellness, and quality of life.